cmhume/School_District_Analysis/README.md

   school.

-* ### The affect of replacing Thomas High School's ninth-grade scores with "nan" on:
+* ### The affect of replacing Thomas High School's ninth-grade scores with "NaN" on:

   *  #### math and reading scores by grade